4 Best Thermal Receipt Printers for 2023

 - When buying from a reseller, can be hard to tell what model you’re getting

-The TM-T88VII earned a 4.43 out of 5 on our thermal receipt printer ranking.
-The printer earned high marks for its connectivity options; the TM-T88VII connects via ethernet, USB, Bluetooth, or Wi-Fi (via a wireless USB dongle).
-The printer also scores well with customers; average customer ratings range from 4.5 to 4.7 out of 5 on Google and Amazon.
+This printer earned a 4.43 out of 5 on our thermal receipt printer ranking.
+It got high marks for its connectivity options; the TM-T88VII connects via ethernet, USB, Bluetooth, or Wi-Fi (via a wireless USB dongle).

-The biggest drawback of this printer is the price.
-Brand-new TM-T88VII’s will run you around $400, the highest price on this list.
-You’ll be tempted to look for deals or buy used, but be careful—because various versions of the T88 have been around for so long, sellers on third-party sites like eBay can easily mistakenly list their T88 printers as the latest version when they are not.
+The TM-T88VII’s biggest drawback is the price.
+While it is possible to get a TM-T88VII for around $355, the price was previously over $500, and some resellers may still charge high prices.
+You’ll be tempted to look for deals or buy used, but be careful—various versions of the T88 have been around for so long, sellers on third-party sites like eBay can mistakenly list their T88 printers as the latest version when they are not.
 And not every T88 has every connection type; you’ll need to double-check that the printer you’re buying has the connection type you need.

 Did you know?

-The TM-T88VII prints at an astounding 500 millimeters per second.
-This may be more than a small coffee shop needs, but it can be a lifesaver in a busy grocery store or high-volume bar. - Customizable connections
+- Superfast print speed: The TM-T88VII prints at an astounding 500 millimeters per second.
+This may be more than a small coffee shop needs, but it can be a lifesaver in a busy grocery store or high-volume bar.

-The T88VII’s multiple connection options support locally installed and cloud-based POS systems, mobile devices, and cloud servers.
+- Customizable connections: The TM-T88VII’s multiple connection options support locally installed and cloud-based POS systems, mobile devices, and cloud servers.
 You can also print from web-based applications using Epson’s ePOS Print platform.
-Ghost kitchens and cloud kitchens can configure Server Direct Printing for online ordering tickets to print directly from the cloud to their kitchen. - Simultaneous connections
+Ghost kitchens and cloud kitchens can configure Server Direct Printing for online ordering tickets to print directly from the cloud to their kitchen.

-The TM-T88VII Omnilink can use multiple connection interfaces simultaneously.
+- Simultaneous connections: The TM-T88VII Omnilink can use multiple connection interfaces simultaneously.
 This means you can print from a USB-connected POS, Wi-Fi-connected mobile tablets, or cloud servers from the same printer.
 The TM-T88VII is the only printer on this list that supports simultaneous connections of different connection types.
 Like the two Star Micronics printers on this list, the TM-T88VII lets you print tickets and receipts directly from a web server without going through your POS.
-This is an excellent feature for ghost kitchens or shops that receive a lot of ecommerce orders. - Four-year warranty
+This is an excellent feature for ghost kitchens or shops that receive a lot of online orders.

-In addition to standard English characters, the Epson TM-T88VII includes 18 international characters and supports Chinese, Thai, Japanese, and Korean characters.
+- Variable language settings.
+In addition to standard English characters, the Epson TM-T88VII includes many international characters and supports Chinese, Thai, Japanese, and Korean characters.

 - Agilysys